barryblueice/ESP32-Haptic-Precision-TouchPad/README.md

 # Current Issues:
  - Feedback adjustment may not support by Windows 11 original setting.
 It may need third-party setting software to config.
+ - Windows has recieved HID report, but most of gestures are unavailable, only a few gesture like 4 fingers tap can trigger.<br>
- - Windows 11 original setting may unavailable under BLE mode.
+ Also, Windows Setting for PTP is unavailable under BLE mode.

 # Current Support System (already tested):